theaminuldev/pageflash/README.md

 **PageFlash** is a powerful headless browser WordPress plugin designed to provide you with a fast and efficient web browsing experience within your WordPress site.
 Say goodbye to page reloads and enjoy seamless navigation through web content with this plugin.
 Harness the speed and agility of PageFlash for all your web automation and scraping needs.

-## Features
-## Why Choose PageFlash?
+## Features & Why Choose PageFlash?

+### Lightning-Fast Browsing:
-- **Lightning-Fast Browsing:** PageFlash lives up to its name, offering rapid page loading and navigation without the need for tedious page refreshes.
+PageFlash lives up to its name, offering rapid page loading and navigation without the need for tedious page refreshes.

+### Efficient Data Retrieval:
-- **Efficient Data Retrieval:** Fetch web content and data without disruptions, making it ideal for web scraping and automation tasks.
+Fetch web content and data without disruptions, making it ideal for web scraping and automation tasks.

+### Smooth Script Execution:
-- **Smooth Script Execution:** Execute scripts and interact with web pages in a fluid and continuous manner.
+Execute scripts and interact with web pages in a fluid and continuous manner.

+### No More Reloads:
-- **No More Reloads:** Enjoy uninterrupted web exploration, eliminating unnecessary reloads for a streamlined browsing experience.
+Enjoy uninterrupted web exploration, eliminating unnecessary reloads for a streamlined browsing experience.

 ## Why Choose the Name "PageFlash"?